kfitz/presentations.kfitz.info/suny.md

 ![Screenshot of hcommons.social](images/mastodon.png)<!-- .element height="85%" width="85%" -->
 <small>hcommons.social</small>

 Note: We are also working to build and sustain the kinds of new platforms and services that will allow for rich conversations among members of our community and between that community and the rest of the world.
-A year ago, seeing the handwriting on the wall for the platform formerly known as Twitter (and frankly having suffered through quite a number of unhappy years there before the beginning of the end), we launched hcommons.social, a Hometown-flavored Mastodon instance, in the hopes of providing a collegial, community-oriented space for informal communication among scholars and practitioners everywhere.
-We currently have just over 2000 users on our instance who are connecting with users throughout the Fediverse, and we support those users through a strong moderation policy and code of conduct.
+A year and a half ago, seeing the handwriting on the wall for the platform formerly known as Twitter (and frankly having suffered through quite a number of unhappy years there before the beginning of the end), we launched hcommons.social, a Hometown-flavored Mastodon instance, in the hopes of providing a collegial, community-oriented space for informal communication among scholars and practitioners everywhere.
+We currently have over 2000 users who have created accounts on our instance in order to connect with users throughout the Fediverse, and we support those users through a strong moderation policy and code of conduct.
 We also work to ensure that new policies and processes are discussed with that community before they’re implemented.

 ## openness matters